rynobax/ok-form/README.md

 The response from `validate` and `validateAsync` takes the shape:

-`{ valid: boolean, error: any, validationError: ValidationError }`
+`{ valid: boolean, errors: any, validationError: ValidationError }`

 - `valid`: whether or not the value matches the schema
-- `error`: The schema's errors, where each error message is positioned where the error occured (see below for example)
+- `errors`: The schema's errors, where each error message is positioned where the error occured (see below for example)

 ### `schema.validate(value: any): Result`